Georgelingzj/personal-page/README.md

 ### Note
 ---------------------------
-- Sorry for my temporary personal web, I am busy with my GRE and TOEFL test(till end of Sept.) and reasearch work(till end of Nov.).
+- Sorry for my temporary personal web, I am busy with my GRE and TOEFL test and reasearch work(till end of Nov.).
 I will make a pretty one before Nov. as well as put some organised projects on it

+Last Visited: Oct.
+22. 2021